spokenaac/capacitor-mlkit-digitalink-plugin/README.md

 ## QA Check
 #### For both iOS and Android:
 ### IOS
-* Downloading models
+* downloadModel()
   * download a random model
   * attempt to download an incorrect model
+  * download an array of models with all correct entries
-  * download an array of models
+  * download an array of models with an incorrect model in any of the array entries
-* Drawing/Stroke data
+* logStrokes()
   * draw a bunch of things and see if it breaks?
   * come up with better QA method than above
-* Erase function
+* erase()
   * mess around with drawing/erasing/drawing/erasing, see if it can break with any certain combination
-* Deleting models
+* deleteModel()
   * (will finish this code 9/7)
   * Delete singular model
   * Delete array of models
   * Delete all models
+ * doRecognition()
+  * specify custom model to use for recognition
+   * verify errors are thrown if we input an incorrect model
+   * verify errors are thrown if model isn't already downloaded

 ### IOS
-* Downloading models
+* downloadModel()
   * download a random model
   * attempt to download an incorrect model
+  * download an array of models with all correct entries
-  * download an array of models
+  * download an array of models with an incorrect model in any of the array entries
-* Drawing/Stroke data
+* logStrokes()
   * draw a bunch of things and see if it breaks?
   * come up with better QA method than above
-* Erase function
+* erase()
   * mess around with drawing/erasing/drawing/erasing, see if it can break with any certain combination
-* Deleting models
+* deleteModel()
   * (will finish this code 9/7)
   * Delete singular model
   * Delete array of models
   * Delete all models
+ * doRecognition()
+  * specify custom model to use for recognition
+   * verify errors are thrown if we input an incorrect model
+   * verify errors are thrown if model isn't already downloaded

 ## API